Rapptz/gum/docs/api/core/error.rst

     .. warning::

-        You should only really use this if you have absolute idea of what you're doing.
+        You should only really use this if you absolutely know what you're doing.

 .. class:: error